Representation Learning for High-Dimensional Data Collection under Local Differential Privacy: Experimental Setup

 \subsubsection{Data Join}

-\textbf{Lending Club:} For this experiment, the datasets were split column-wise, between the dataset’s 23 features, such that 8 features remained clean (month of earliest credit line, number of open credit lines, initial listing status of loan, application type, address (US state), home ownership status, employment length, public record bankruptcies) and the remaining 15 features were privatized.
-The feature split was chosen such that the 8 clean features contain some information to solve the classification task, while the remaining 15 features contain information which, at least before privatization, further improves classifier performance.
+\textbf{Lending Club:} For this experiment, the datasets are split column-wise, between the dataset’s 23 features, such that 8 features remain non-privatised (month of earliest credit line, number of open credit lines, initial listing status of loan, application type, address (US state), home ownership status, employment length, public record bankruptcies) and the remaining 15 features are privatised.
+This feature split was chosen such that the 8 non-private features contain some information to solve the classification task, while the remaining 15 features contain information which, at least before privatisation, further improves classifier performance.